pilotso11/postgresql-backup/README.md

 * `DB_HOST`: Postgres hostname
 * `DB_PASS`: Postgres password
+* `DB_PASS_FILE`: Path to a file containing the Postgres password.
+If this is set, `DB_PASS` will be ignored.
 * `DB_USER`: Postgres username
 * `DB_NAME`: Name of database to import into
+* `DB_NAMES`: Comma separated list of database names to restore.
+If not set, the first database in the backup file will be restored.

 The following environment variables are required if the file to restore is not already in the backup volume: